 So, where did these quotes build from and what companies are we currently working with?

+Let’s start with 2 examples from the Full Time Digital Management Masters which run at our schools in Manchester and Stockholm.
 2019 saw the launch of the Full Time Masters in Stockholm, for the first brief for Design Thinking the students collaborated with Adidas as a client.
 Henrik Hallberg, Senior PR and Newsroom Manager for Adidas Nordics joined us as the client lead pitching the brief and answering Q&As, the pitch itself was at the Adidas Headquarters the students excitedly filed in to pitch their ideas to the specially selected Adidas panal.
 Resulting in feedback like “When can you have it ready and how much will it cost me” from Henrick and his peers.
 Supporting thor adventure through Design Thinking was Karin Lyke their industry Leader.

 For their Design Thinking project, Digital Management Manchester Full Time students worked with Noisy Cricket, MHC, Street support, and the Mayor’s Fund to look at re-employment of people with genuine experiences of homelessness.
 This is important and challenging with multiple barriers to people finding, securing, and sustaining work opportunities.
 The project was based in Manchester but it also addresses a global issue.